-Agency appointments can be informal or can be recorded in a more comprehensive written agreement between the parties, and in either case are capabale of termination at short notice.
-New Zealand agency law (the principles of which are largely similar to those applicable in the UK and Australia) will typically govern the relationship unless the parties agree to the contrary.
+Agency appointments can be informal or can be recorded in a more comprehensive written agreement between the parties, and in either case are capable of termination at short notice.
+New Zealand agency law (the principles of which are largely similar to the UK and Australia) will typically govern the relationship unless the parties agree otherwise.

-A local agent may benefit from employment rights depending upon the nature of the relationship and the terms of the appointment.
+A local agent may be considered an employee depending on the nature of the relationship and the terms of the appointment.
 Care is required to ensure that any agency arrangement does not, over time, result in the relevant principal being deemed to be carrying on business in New Zealand (in which case the requirement to register in New Zealand would be triggered).
 Potential New Zealand tax implications also need to be considered.